petriammala/mel-alert/README.md

 # mel-alert

 Sends alerts from MELCloud by email or by pushover.
+Requires [NodeJs](https://nodejs.org/), JavaScript runtime environment, to run in host system and [Docker Desktop](https://www.docker.com/products/docker-desktop/) or alternative to run in container.

 ## Steps to make it run for you

+If you are planning to run this software on you're system, run `npm install` to install dependencies.

 Setup environmental variables in [.env](./.env):